ComputeCanada/druid-dashboard/manager/sql/README.md

 ## Changes to testing seed data

-If the test suite's seed data changes (`/tests/data.sql`), this will break upgrade testing, because the upgrade testing currently is based on taking the seed data from a particular tag and upgrading from there.
-Since the seed data's schema will be upgraded but the seed data won't be updated to reflect the recent changes for the testing, the test suite based on the newer seed data will fail.
+If the test suite's seed data changes (`/tests/data.sql`), an upgrade script needs to be created for that as well, or upgrade testing will break, because the upgrade testing is based on taking the seed data from a particular tag and upgrading the database schema from there; without starting with seed data the upgrade testing would only test updates to a blank database, which is not what the upgrade or its testing is meant to accomplish.

-(This could be worked around by including a file of updates to the seed data, but the test suite would need to be updated to handle this and as well it is a bunch of extra work that is probably not necessary.
-For now I'll continue with the idea below.)

-When seed data is updated, a new "schema baseline" is established in the `tests/test-all` script.
-This implements a limit on schema upgrade testing to that baseline and forward.
-So if the baseline is set to 20210309 then only versions newer than that will be tested for upgrades.

-Obviously this requires previous versions' upgrades to be properly tested.

-Schema version tagging as described above should be applied to the latest commit of that with the schema updates and that with the updated seed data.
+Therefore, an upgrade script for the seed data must be created whenever the seed data changes.
+These must follow the filename convention `/tests/data-YYYYMMDD.sql`.
+These scripts are applied during upgrade scripting in order along with the schema upgrade scripts and it is important that data upgrade scripts are numbered so they are executed after the schema update for which they apply.
+If a schema upgrade and data upgrade script are created on the same day, just name the data upgrade script for the next day.